thosgood/this-weeks-finds/markdown/201-250/week218.md

 > "explicitly" written down a finite quotient of Gal(K^-^/K),
 > corresponding to a finite extension H of K. The objects on the right
 > hand side are rather abstract, but this is as explicit a quotient
-> group of the right hand side as you could possibly ask for\-\--we
+> group of the right hand side as you could possibly ask for---we
 > understand exactly what's going on at every place, for example.
 Hence
 > this is as explicit a finite extension of K as you could possibly ask
 > for, if you admit the isomorphism of class field theory.
 Indeed, if